genomicsclass/leanpub/manuscript/modeling_exercises.md

     counts=as.numeric(table(tmp))
     ```
 A>
-A>    So if our model is correct `counts` should follow a Poisson distribtion.
+A>    So if our model is correct `counts`, should follow a Poisson distribtion.
 The distribution seems about right:
 A>
 A>
     ```r